ShaheenHossain/swisscon-2.0/doc/setup/update.rst

 Step 1: Download an updated SwissCRM version
 ===========================================

-The central download page is https://swisshq.com/download.
-If you see a "Buy" link for the SwissCRM Enterprise download, make sure you are logged into swisshq.com with the same login that is linked to your SwissCRM Enterprise subscription.
+The central download page is https://swissconsultings.ch/download.
+If you see a "Buy" link for the SwissCRM Enterprise download, make sure you are logged into swissconsultings.ch with the same login that is linked to your SwissCRM Enterprise subscription.

 Alternatively, you can use the unique download link that was included with your SwissCRM Enterprise